mathesar-foundation/mathesar-wiki/docs/design/specs/table-inspector.md

 ## Legends

-:fire: - An important note
+- An important note

-:full_moon: - Not part of Cycle 3
+- Not part of Cycle 3

 ## Context

 Users can access information and setting options for each table component using the table inspector, including columns, rows, and cells.

-> :fire: This is not a replacement for the cells' context menu, it will remain as-is.
+> This is not a replacement for the cells' context menu, it will remain as-is.

 ### Design Goals